Business Risks

 ① Significant Risks in Pharmaceutical Business

-Healthcare Cost Containment Measures
+Healthcare Cost Containment Measure

 Overview of Risk